-M4P Functions ( Current Pictur е Diagnosis Future Pi cture functions Who does Who Pays Market failure Intervention Who will do?
-Who will pay Outcome Core functions Provide Foreign employment loans at market rates through the formal financial system.
+M4P Functions Current Pictur е Diagnosis Future Pi cture functions Who does Who Pays Market failure Intervention Who will do?
+Who will pay Outcome Core functions Demand migrants Migrants don't have access to formal financial services and pay 20 to 30% more t annually Provide Foreign employment loans at market rates through the formal financial system.
 Migrants but less The poorest migrants will have access to affordable migration loan and could reduce their borrowing costs by at least 20% per year. supply moneylenders Moneylenders are unregulated and charge usurious interest rates BFIs are not providing the service fearing the default of the counterpart.
 BFIs, MFIs, cooperatives BFIs, MFIs, Challenge Fund, donors Through risk mitigation strategies BFIs, MTOs will increase their lending to the less well to do migrants.
 Support functions Financial Literacy Donors, MFIs, BFIs Migrants Donors, MFIs, BFIs Financial literacy is provided occasionally and not streamlined Financial literacy is crosscutting in all सीप interventions NRB, GoN Local authorities, donors, migrants, CSOs Migrants are financially skilled and prepared for their migration phase and their return.